luugiathuy/Java-Download-Manager/README.md

 Download Manager in Java
 =====================

+A download manager application written in Java.

 ##Usage
-A download manager application written in Java.
-Use eclipse to open the project
+Use eclipse to open the project.

 ##Contact
 [@luugiathuy](http://twitter.com/luugiathuy)